 - Are happy to see their parents when they return

-Similarly, adults who were securely attached to their caregivers as children have a long-term relationship in which they can trust their partner and demonstrate good self-esteem.
-Not only are they comfortable sharing their feelings, hopes, and dreams with their partners, they're also able to seek support when needed.
-Secure individuals can support their partners as well and comfort them when they are hurting.
-If you're looking for a partner, selecting someone with a secure attachment type is one way to lessen problems in your relationship.
+Similarly, adults who were securely attached to their caregivers as children tend to have long-term relationships in which they trust their partners and demonstrate a healthy level of self-esteem.
+Not only are these folks comfortable sharing their feelings, hopes, and dreams with their partners, but they're also able to seek support when needed.

-- Crave reassurance and constant validation from your partner
+- A need for reassurance and constant validation from partners

-- Need constant touch, interaction, and attention from partners/potential partners
+- A desire for constant touch, interaction, and attention from partners or potential partners

-- Become anxious/panicking when you are away from your partner (even temporarily)
+- An anxious or panicked feeling when away from a partner (even temporarily)

-- Use blame, guilt, and other forms of manipulation to keep their partners close
+- A tendency to use blame, guilt, shame, and other forms of manipulation to keep their partners close

 Dismissive-Avoidant Attachment Type

-If you're looking for the opposite of the anxious-preoccupied attachment type, you've found it.
-Though the two types have one similarity (they're both insecure) how they relate to a relationship couldn't be more different.
-Emotionally distant and avoidant, they don't crave love, they run from it.
+A dismissive-avoidant attachment type is the polar opposite of the anxious-preoccupied attachment type outlined above.
+Though the two types have one similarity -- they're both insecure -- these attachment styles couldn't be more different.
+Emotionally distant and avoidant, individuals with a dismissive attachment type don't crave love; in fact, they run from it.

-Interestingly, many anxious attachment types find themselves in relationships/marriages with dismissive avoidant partners.
-The more the needy partner pushes for love, intimacy, and approval, the further the dismissive partner distances themselves.
-Upset by this, the non-avoidant partner may make threats to end the relationship.
-The dismissive partner's response: "I don't care."
-Able to detach themselves from others, shut down completely, and live their lives inwardly, and give off a pseudo-independence that suggests they do not need connection.
-This is simply untrue.
+Interestingly, many anxious attachment types find themselves in relationships and marriages with dismissive-avoidant partners.
+The more the needy partner pushes for love and approval, the further the dismissive partner distances him or herself.
+Upset by this lack of intimacy, the non-avoidant partner may threaten to end the relationship, which will have little effect on the dismissive partner.

-This unhealthy style of attachment carries into adulthood and creates a grownup who dismisses the need for love and closeness.
-These signs are usually present if a person has an avoidant attachment type:
+This unhealthy style of attachment for avoidant types carries into adulthood, and the grown individual dismisses the need for love and connection.
+The following characteristics are usually present if a person has an avoidant attachment type:

-- Uncomfortable with deep feelings and intimate situations
+- They are uncomfortable with deep feelings and intimate situations

 Disorganized Attachment Type